lrusso96/GRIso_game/README.md

 ## How to run

-First of all you need to compile it via make command.
+First of all you need to compile it via <b>make</b> command.

-Then you can run server: . /server.sh
+Then you can run server:

+    . /server.sh

-And for client: . /client1.sh
+And for client:

+    . /client1.sh

 ## Authors
 - [Luigi Russo](https://gitlab.com/lrusso96)